 The documenta Institut will initially be founded under the umbrella of documenta und Museum Fridericianum gGmbH and is intended to act in a cross-disciplinary manner to stimulate, conduct and further develop research related to the international exhibition business and documenta and to promote its public exposure.

-documenta Hall is the exhibition and event center located at Friedrichsplatz in Kassel.
-The building was designed and realized by the architecture firm of Jourdan & Müller (PAS) in 1992.
-It is now owned by the State of Hessen and managed by the documenta und Museum Fridericianum gGmbH.
+The documenta Halle is an exhibition and event venue on Friedrichsplatz in Kassel that was designed and realized in 1992 by the architectural office “Jourdan & Müller (PAS)”.
+Today, it is owned by the state of Hesse and is managed by documenta und Museum Fridericianum gGmbH.

 International Friends of documenta is a group composed of patrons of art in the traditional sense.
 It brings together people from all over the world who are devoted to promoting contemporary art at the international level and realizing the objectives and values of documenta.
 Their efforts are focused on supporting and assisting the artistic direction who radically redefine and realize each successive exhibition.